rendely/phase-3-project-CLI/README.md

 ## Overview

-A CLI to help users keep track of places they have visited or want to visit.
-These are the project requirements:
+A CLI to help users keep track of trips.
+Users can create trips and associate them with a list of locations.

-- A CLI application that solves a real-world problem and adheres to best practices.
-- A database created and modified with SQLAlchemy ORM with 3+ related tables.
-- A well-maintained virtual environment using Pipenv.
-- Proper package structure in your application.
-- TODO: Use of lists, dicts, and **tuples**.

 ## Command line options

-**Overview**
+### Overview

 ```markdown
 trippy [OPTIONS] COMMAND [ARGS]...